Opus10/qik/docs/guide.md

 Qik is currently in beta.
 Bumping the minor version (e.g. `0.1.0` to `0.2.0`) will indicate an API break until we release version `1.0.0`.

 Be diligent when using qik in your CI/CD.
 We recommend including a [global dependency](commands.md#global) in your commands to regularly break the cache.
-We also recommend [understanding how the import graph is built](commands.md#module) when using module dependencies.
+We also recommend [understanding how the import graph is built](commands.md#pygraph) when using pygraph dependencies.